magneticio/vamp.io/content/documentation/api/v0.9.0/api-reference.md

 	GET /api/v1/escalation

 ---------------
-See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, json and yaml content types and effective use of the API
+See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, JSON and YAML content types and effective use of the API